The geometry of financial institutions -- Wasserstein clustering of financial data: Existence of ``barycenters''

 Let us next prove that for a set $A=\varphi_i^{-1}(\tilde{x}_i)$ the map $x\mapsto d(A,x)$ is almost lower semi continuous w.r.t.\ $\tau$.
 Precisely, let us show that for a sequence $\{x_n\}_{\geq 1}\subset\X$ such that $x_n\overset{\tau}{\to} x\in\X$ and $d(x_n,x)\leq c$ we have

-Without loss of generality, assume the left hand side of \eqref{eq:almost_lsc} is finite, as otherwise there is nothing to prove.
+Without loss of generality, assume that the left-hand side of \eqref{eq:almost_lsc} is finite, as otherwise there is nothing to prove.
 Therefore, we may assume the existence of a constant $c'>0$ such that $d(A,x_n)\leq c'$.
-By what we already proved, for $n\geq 1$ there exists $z_n\in A$ such that $d(A,x_n) = d(z_n,x_n)$.
+By \eqref{eq:last_point}, for $n\geq 1$ there exists $z_n\in A$ such that $d(A,x_n) = d(z_n,x_n)$.
 We then have

 By $\tau$ compactness of $B_d(x,c+c')$ and since $A$ is closed in $\tau$, there exists $z\in A\cap B_d(x,c+c')$ such that $z_n\overset{\tau}{\to} z$ up to switching to a subsequence.
 By lower semi continuity of $d$ w.r.t. $\tau\times\tau$, i.e.\ assumption \ref{asmp_three_lemma_lsc_of_metric}, we have